kiat/tx-soil-moisture/new-code/README.md

 This repository trains and evaluates deep learning models for soil moisture prediction using time series data.
 The pipeline supports **custom configurations via command-line arguments**.

+## TODO
+* Needs to merge with code from the students of last year
+* Better handling/integration of testing different models
+* Might need to check some of the logic for the procedure of testing different stations
+* Feel free to add/modify it however you want

 ## Installation

 Ensure you have **Python 3.8+** installed.
 Dependencies are managed via `pyproject.toml`.
 To install them, run: